 Swing trading is mainly stocks (either long or short positions) and rarely for longer than two weeks.

-3. Day trader – this is pretty much self explanatory.
+This is pretty much self-explanatory.
 You only trade during one single day and close out all your positions before the market close.
-Your charts are set to one to five to thirty minute intervals.
+Your charts are set to one to five to thirty-minute intervals.

 Day trading is probably the most exciting part of playing the market.
 Even though it sounds like you have to sit in front of your charts from 9:30 am until 4, in reality, you can be done by noon and still have the full day.
 But if you truly love it, you definitely can enjoy a full day of trading.